sergeiown/BackUpMaster/README.md

 It compresses files into an archive using the 7-Zip program.
 The result of copy creation is checked, and if successful, old copies are cleaned up according to the specified limit.

-This modular approach ensures seamless interaction and organized execution of the various components of the BackUpMaster program.
+This modular solution ensures uninterrupted interaction and organized execution of various components of the BackUpMaster program.

 ## License